nuuuwan/news_lk3_data/README.md

 A live auction was scheduled to take place today (March 05) to choose an investor for the divestment of SriLankan Airlines, as per a comment made by the lawmaker during Ada Derana’s ‘GET REAL’ segment last week.

-However, convening a media briefing today, the minister said bids will be called for another 45 days before choosing an investor for the national carrier.
+However, convening a media briefing today, the minister revealed that bids would be called for another 45 days before choosing an investor for the national carrier.

-Additionally, the Cabinet of Ministers has green-lighted a proposal for the government to absorb SriLankan Airlines’ outstanding debt to the tune of USD 510 million.
+Further, the Cabinet of Ministers has green-lighted a proposal for the government to absorb SriLankan Airlines’ outstanding debt to the tune of USD 510 million, the minister added.

+In addition, the Cabinet approval has been given to allocate funds to maintain services of the national carrier for another six months.

 ◼️